FluffyMaguro/SC2_Coop_Overlay/README.md

       - Integrated commander & map randomizer
       - Integrated control for twitch both to connect to MM maps
       - Bonus objectives show when they were finished
+      - Easy updating to new versions
+      - App will survive sleep & awake better
+      - Fixes for certain bugs causing crashes and unreponsivness
       - New hotkey to show player winrates
+      - Map name is always reported in English
+      - Improved replay analysis for non-english replays
       - Updated for Zagara mastery changes
       - Abathur's Swarm Hosts show kills separate from normal Locusts
-      - Map name is reported in English
-      - Improved replay analysis for non-english replays
       - Artanis top bar kill counts are more accurate, Unbound Fanatics count towards the top bar
       - Many other tweaks and fixes